Publicador de contenidos

 In partnership with the Friends of Science Club, the Planetarium of Pamplona and the Public University of Navarra, the Science Week will start this afternoon at 5:30 p.m. at place del Castillo, where students and teachers will perform live experiments.

-Earlier in the morning, the School de Ciencias hosted the first experiment workshops - which will be repeated daily at the Hexagon Building with students from high school diploma from schools all over Navarra - and the first lecture, entitled "Are you breathing safely at home?" was held.
-In it, the professor of Chemistry and environmental pollution expert Jesús Miguel Santamaría warned that indoor pollution can be up to 100 times higher than outside: "If we take into account that we spend 90% of our day inside our homes, the place where we live work, etc., this figure is even more serious, and is the reason why 27,000 people die every year in Spain alone because of the poor quality of the air we breathe," said the expert at lecture.
+Earlier this morning, the School of Science hosted the first experiment workshops—which will be repeated daily at the Hexagon Building high school diploma students high school diploma schools across Navarre—and held the first lecture, titled“Is the Air You Breathe at Home Safe?”
+During the lecture, Chemistry professor Chemistry environmental pollution expert Jesús Miguel Santamaría warned that indoor pollution can be up to 100 times higher than outdoor pollution: “If we consider that we spend 90% of our day indoors—at home, at work, and so on—this fact is even more serious, and it is the reason why 27,000 people die each year in Spain alone due to the poor quality of the air we breathe,” the expert emphasized during the lecture.

 He also recommended that to solve pollution in our homes "it is often enough to ventilate well for 10 or 15 minutes at times when there is no traffic, do a good maintenance of stoves and kitchens, use the hood whenever food is cooked, keep the rooms of the house clean and dry and, above all, spend more time outdoors, where there is much less pollution, although sometimes we believe otherwise.